ABOUT THE RECIPE:

 Heat 1 tablespoon of the oil in a large skillet over medium-low heat.
 Add the onions and cook, stirring occasionally, until very tender and lightly browned, about 25 minutes, adding more oil or water, 1 teaspoon at a time, as needed to prevent sticking.
 Let cool slightly.

-Transfer to a food processor.
+Transfer to a high powered blender or food processor.
 Add the peas, walnuts, tofu, tomato paste, and salt.
 Process until slightly chunky, stopping to scrape down the sides of the work bowl as needed.
-(Depending on the size of your food processor, you may need to process the mixture in batches.)
+(Depending on the size of your blender or food processor, you may need to process the mixture in batches.)

 Season with pepper to taste.
 Spoon the mixture into a serving bowl.
 Cover tightly and refrigerate for about 4 hours before serving to allow the flavors to blend.